I hear you want to improve financial literacy.

-When it comes to learning, the doing is what counts.
+When it comes to learning, it’s the doing that counts.
 By doing, I mean reading, making mistakes, and learning from those mistakes.

-In this post, I’ll cover two ways to self-motivate and ease the process of learning to improve financial literacy.
-You may even find some of the methods make learning fun.
+In this post, I cover two ways to self-motivate and ease the process of learning to improve financial literacy.

 Table of Contents